 |.yxlang (Localization files)|

 |CASS.ini (CASS directory information)|

-An Alteryx workflow represents a repeatable workflow process and has a file extension of .yxmd.
-All of the inputs, outputs, and tool configurations are saved within a single Alteryx workflow so you can open and run the workflow multiple times.
+An Alteryx workflow (.yxmd) represents a repeatable workflow process and has a file extension of .yxmd.
+All of the inputs, outputs, and tool configurations are saved within a single Alteryx workflow so that you can open and run the workflow multiple times.

-For more information, visit Workflow Management.
+For more information, see Workflow Management.

-Visit Macros for more information about the different types of macros.
+See Macros for more information about the different types of macros.

-Visit Analytic Apps for more information.
+See Analytic Apps for more information about authoring Analytic Apps.

-Visit Workflow Management for more information.
+See Workflow Management for more information about packaging a workflow.